 Malwarebytes Endpoint Protection and Incident Response removes PUPs and PUMs automatically.
 Malwarebytes Endpoint Security and Anti-Malware standalone can be configured to remove PUPs and PUMs automatically.
-To configure how your Malwarebytes software treats PUPs and PUMs, refer to Configure Malwarebytes Management Console to remove PUPs or PUMs automatically or Configure Malwarebytes Cloud Console to ignore PUPs or PUMs.
+To configure how your Malwarebytes software treats PUPs and PUMs, refer to Configure Malwarebytes Management Console to remove PUPs or PUMs automatically or Configure Malwarebytes cloud platform to ignore PUPs or PUMs.

 Can I choose how Malwarebytes treats PUPs and PUMs?